Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Modelling

 All halo finders considered in this paper include all particles within a given radius, when computing the spherical overdensity masses, regardless of whether the particles are bound to a halo or not.
-In order to test the effect of this assumption, in Fig.~\ref{fig:masses}, we present the difference in the cumulative HMF if one includes only the contribution from bound particles, instead of all particles inside the spherical overdensity.
-The simulation used for this test is the same as the one used in Sect.~\ref{sec:socenters}.
+In order to test the effect of this assumption, in Fig.~\ref{fig:masses}, we present the difference in the cumulative HMF between including all particles inside the spherical overdensity and only the contribution from bound particles. \ahf\ determines as bound the particles with velocities smaller than the local escape velocity multiplied by a constant parameter \texttt{VescTune} which we set to unity.
+The simulation used for this test is the same as the one used in Sect.~\ref{sec:socentres}.
 Not surprisingly, assigning to halos only bound particles reduces the cumulative mass function by about 5 percent.
 That is due to the fact that the gravitationally bound mass within a fixed halo radius is by construction smaller than the total mass within the same radius.
 It is important to note that both are valid definitions to weigh a halo.
 The most adequate choice will depend on the method used to measure cluster masses from observations.
-Arguably, if one works with, for instance, masses obtained from the gravitational lensing, the total mass definition should be adopted since this is the one that contributes to the lensing signal.
-In the rest of this paper we will always refer to the total mass definition.
+Arguably, if one works with, for instance, masses obtained from the gravitational lensing, the total mass definition should be adopted, as this is the one that contributes to the lensing signal.
+In the remainder of this paper, we refer only to the total mass definition.